 Opinions vary as to which species of fish was used for shagreen grip covering, however evidence suggests that the type of sharkskin used later in the 20th century, certainly by Wilkinson at least, came from the Kitefin Shark (Dalatius licha), also known, inter alia, as 'Darkie Charlie' (doubtless a rather unsavoury term to modern ears).
-Note that, from personal experience with this exact material (obtained from Wilkinson's supplier in the 1980s), I can attest that it is a perfect match to historical examples from the late 1700s onwards.
+However, from personal experience I can attest that it is a perfect match to historical examples.